GreptimeTeam/greptimedb/README.md

 ##### Prerequisite

 To compile GreptimeDB from source, you'll need the following:
+- C/C++ Toolchain: provides basic tools for compiling and linking.
+This is available as `build-essential` on ubuntu and similar name on other platforms.
-- Rust: The easiest way to install Rust is to use [`rustup`](https://rustup.rs/), which will check our `rust-toolchain` file and install correct Rust version for you.
+- Rust: the easiest way to install Rust is to use [`rustup`](https://rustup.rs/), which will check our `rust-toolchain` file and install correct Rust version for you.
 - Protobuf: `protoc` is required for compiling `.proto` files. `protobuf` is